MathieuSchaff/job-scrapper/README.md

 Note: If you specify a contract type that isn't in the list above, or a number that's outside the range of the list, the `getContractTypeId` function will return `null`, and the script will search for all types of jobs.

+## Remote Work Option

+This script also allows you to choose a remote work option when searching for jobs.
+The available options are:

+    no - Unknown
+    punctual - Occasional remote
+    partial - Partial remote
+    fulltime - Open to full remote

+You can set the remote work option in the .env file with the key REMOTE_WORK_OPTION.

+Example:
+WTTJGL_REMOTE_WORK_OPTION=partial

+WTTJGL_REMOTE_WORK_OPTION=all

+If set to all, it will search for all.
+It undefined or null, will search for all contract type remote or not remote friendly etc